 Mike has more than 30 years’ experience in the manufacturing of steel parts and components and over 20 of those years as a General Manager.
 Mike’s real world and tested knowledge of steel and its fabrication ensures the routine jobs are easy and is critical in finding the most expedient means in a time sensitive project.
 He has had up to 100 employees and managed multi-million dollar accounts.
 His knowledge of steel and milling processes is unmatched.
 He also completed courses in Business Management and Training.

 Steve Scarpetta – VP of Government Sales

 As VP of Government Sales, Steve leads our endeavor of identifying government contracting opportunities, responding to these solicitations and then working directly with government agencies in this challenging process.
-Steve has over a dozen years as a contracting, site selection, and economic development consulting.
+Steve has over a dozen years as a contracting, site selection, and economic development consultant.
 He has successfully achieved contract awards and grants at both the state and federal level.
 Steve is a graduate of Loyola College in Maryland.

-Michael E. Batyko – Manager of Engineering
+Michael E. Batyko – Director of Engineering